JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 8/README.md

 # Splunk PTS 2019 - Dashboards - Lesson 8

 ## Putting it all together
-In this lesson, we will listen for token changes in JavaScript and pop up a modal dialog with a real-time chart in it.
+In this lesson, we will listen for token changes in JavaScript and pop up a modal dialog with a chart in it.

 ## Set up the Simple XML
 * Edit the form source